avalvis/PixelBid/README.md

 Follow the instructions in the `docker-compose.yml` file to deploy the services using Docker.
 Ensure all services are properly networked for seamless interaction.

-Also, add the line below to your hosts file:
+Don't forget to add the line below to your hosts file:
 127.0.0.1 id.pixelbid.com app.pixelbid.com api.pixelbid.com